Groundwater Replenishment System (GWRS), Orange County, California, United States of America

 The expansion increased the plant's treatment capacity by 30MGD.
 It involved Memcor CS membrane modules, ancillaries, control system upgrades and related electrical works.
 After expansion, the capacity of the existing MF membrane system increases from 86MGD to 120MGD.
 The plant production capacity was increased from 70MGD to 100MGD.

 Under a $16m pre-selection contract awarded in March 2010, Siemens was asked to supply a hollow-fibre membrane treatment system.
 Commissioning of the expanded system and installation of membrane modules were monitored by Siemens.
 The Siemens membrane system, at the time of its installation in the existing plant, was one of the largest in the world.

 Design of the proposed expansion was taken up by Black & Veatch in July 2009.
 Staff assistance was offered by Separation Process.

 In May 2011, a construction management contract was awarded to Parsons.
-The scope of the contract includes a range of services, from document control to commissioning oversight and operational start up services.
-McCarthy Building Companies is serving as a general contractor.
+The scope of the contract included a range of services, from document control to commissioning oversight and operational start up services.
+McCarthy Building Companies acted as a general contractor.

 Purpose of the state-of-the-art water treatment facility

 The existing plant generates enough water to supply 500,000 people.
 It is estimated that in the next 20 years the population of Orange County will increase from 2.3 million to three million people.
 It is also projected that by 2020, water requirement for central and north Orange County will be 600,000 acre-feet.